agrace339/Data-Center-Impact-Explorer/README.md

 # Data Center Impact Explorer

+*Drexel University MS in Data Science Capstone I*

-A data science capstone project investigating the environmental, infrastructure, political, and community impacts of data center development across the United States.
+A data science capstone project analyzing the relationship between data centers and surrounding communities across the United States and investigating the potential impacts of data center development on local areas.

-The project integrates multiple public datasets with the FracTracker Alliance Data Center Database to explore factors that may influence where data centers are built and how they affect surrounding communities.
+The project integrates multiple public datasets with data from the the FracTracker Alliance U.S. Data Centers Tracker to explore factors that may influence where data centers are built and existing conditions or issues within the surrounding areas that could potentially be exacerbated by data center development.

 ---